John B. “Jack” O’Reilly, Jr.

-He has significant experience in regional, state and federal levels of government, and has participated on –or led— many boards, task forces and high level committees.
-His experience includes directing or supporting services to senior citizens, families and businesses—in Dearborn, the region and the State.
+Mayor O’Reilly has significant experience in regional, state and federal levels of government, and has participated on or led many boards, task forces and high level committees.

-He and his wife, Christina, are the parents of three boys: Devon, Sean and Dylan.
+He and his wife, Christina, are the parents of Devon, Sean and Dylan.